 Whether you’re planning an intimate gathering or a large party for a crowd, one thing is essential: the food!

-I’ve put together a comprehensive list of simple party food ideas to give you inspiration for your next hosting adventure.
+I’ve put together a comprehensive party food list to give you inspiration for your next hosting adventure.

 Party Food Tips: